-- Nipple eczema: This condition causes itchy, scaly, irritated skin around your areola.
+- Nipple eczema: This condition causes itchy, scaly, irritated skin around the areola.
 It can be caused by irritation from certain fabrics, detergent, soap, or lotion.
 Nipple eczema usually heals once you find and eliminate the source of irritation.

-- Bacterial or fungal infections: Certain underlying bacterial and fungal infections such as staph or yeast can also cause sore, painful nipples.
+- Bacterial or fungal infections: Certain underlying bacterial and fungal infections such as staph or yeast infections can also cause sore, painful nipples.

-Use your milk to heal
+Use breast milk to heal

-Let your baby self-latch
+Let the baby self-latch

 Try different feeding positions

-Expose your nipples to the air
+Expose the nipples to the air

-Friends and family often unknowingly suggest “solutions” that might, in fact, make things worse.
+Some people often unknowingly suggest “solutions” that might, in fact, make things worse.
 Make sure you avoid these methods, as they can cause further damage to cracked nipples.

 - Ointments that are not 100% lanolin or not ingestible: Creams that aren’t 100% lanolin can block off the air supply to the nipples.
 This can delay the healing process.
-Avoid using nipple creams that are marked non-ingestible, as these can harm your baby if ingested during breastfeeding.
+Avoid using nipple creams that are marked non-ingestible, as these can harm the baby if ingested during breastfeeding.